 May 18, 1949 – Rick Wakeman, keyboards (Yes)

 May 18, 1956 – Jim Moginie, guitar, keyboards (Midnight Oil)

 May 18, 1949 – Bill Wallace, bass (The Guess Who)

 May 18, 1944 – Albert Hammond, vocals, songwriter (“It Never Rains In Southern California”, “The Air That I Breathe”, “To All The Girls I’ve Loved Before”, “Nothing’s Gonna Stop Us Now”)

 May 18, 1911 – Big Joe Turner (born Joseph Vernon Turner Jr.), vocals, songwriter (“Shake, Rattle and Roll”, “Sweet Sixteen”, “Honey Hush”) (d.
 1985)

 May 18, 1950 – Mark Mothersbaugh, vocals (Devo)

-May 18, 1980 – Ian Curtis, singer of Joy Division, hangs himself.
+May 18, 1980 – Ian Curtis, singer of Joy Division, dies by suicide by hanging.
 He was 23.
 Suffering from epilepsy, which caused him to experience many seizures during live shows, and depression, Curtis left a note saying, “At this very moment, I wish I were dead.
 I just can’t cope anymore.”